Bouncer (cricket): Injuries and deaths caused by bouncers

-During the second test of the 2019 Ashes Series, Australian batter Steve Smith was hit on the neck by a 92.4mph(148.7 Kmph) delivery from England fast bowler Jofra Archer.
+During the second test of the 2019 Ashes Series, Australian batter Steve Smith was hit on the neck by a 148.7 km/h (92.4mph) delivery from England fast bowler Jofra Archer.
 After retiring concussed, Smith returned to play 45 minutes later.
 The Australian medical team's decision to let him play was criticised by the brain injury charity Headway, as "incredibly dangerous".
 Smith's replacement, Marnus Labuschagne, became the first concussion substitute in a Test match.